linuxergr/camera-control-webcam-switch-indicator/README.md

 A small utility to switch your webcam on/off, microphone mute/unmute for Linux Desktops (Gtk)

-This project replaces the ([camera monitor](https://launchpad.net/cameramonitor)), for having the full webcam status on tray and provides microphone functions aditionally.
+This project replaces the ([camera monitor](https://launchpad.net/cameramonitor)), for having the full webcam status on tray and provides for both camera and microphone switch functions aditionally.

-Please note that sudo password must be providen, otherwise it will not work.
+#### Please note that sudo password must be providen, otherwise it will not work.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Background:
+## Background:

 - Camera monitor indicates the status of the camera, but it not enough to control the on/off status.
 - Microphone mute/unmute status, has no visual indicator and is difficult to remember the switch position in the Volume Icon.